What is Lojban?

-- Lojban is an experiment in language — the grammar is regular, simpler than most natural languages, but complex in its own unique way.
-Lojban is an experiment in thought, as well, it wishes to see how these unique language structures affect thought and cognition.
+- Lojban's grammar is simpler than of most natural languages, but complex in its own unique way.
+Lojban is an experiment in thought, as well, it wishes to see how these unique language structures affect thought and understanding.

 - The full grammar of Lojban.
-This book will teach you how to read and use Lojban, what the different types of words and grammatical constructs do, how to use them and interpret them and how to express yourself in Lojban.
-It will not, however, teach you vocabulary, style, spoken flow, nor other aspects involved in really learning about and using a human language.
+This book will teach you how to read and use Lojban, what the different types of words and grammatical constructs do.
+It will not, however, teach you vocabulary, style, or colloquial language.

 - IMPORTANT NOTE: Since the publication of the full grammar there has been a change to the semantics of Lojban articles known as xorlo.
-These changes simplify the grammar in that aspect and are not difficult to grasp.
-Please keep this reform in mind when consulting the official reference grammar, as it was effectively published before the approval of xorlo.
+These changes simplify usage in that aspect and the new system is not difficult to grasp.
+Please keep this reform in mind when consulting the full grammar, as it was effectively published before the approval of xorlo.

 Unofficial and supplemental resources

-A various set of unofficial learning resources has been created.
-They are non-authoritive, but said to be more beginner-friendly.
+Different non-authoritative learning resources have been created.
+They are said to be more beginner-friendly.

-- A set of pronunciation guides are available to help you speak Lojban.
+- A set of pronunciation guides to help you speak Lojban.

 - Lojban in simple phrases, an introduction to Lojban.
-Allows you to quickly understand the basics of a common Lojban sentence.
+Can also be downloaded in pdf.

 - An introductory video.